allegro/allms/README.md

 ### Forcing Structured Output Format

-Through pydantic integration, in llm-wrapper you can pass an output dataclass and force the LLM to provide you the response in a structured way.
+Through pydantic integration, in allms you can pass an output dataclass and force the LLM to provide you the response in a structured way.

 ```python